adntob/CiscoHackathon2019/README.md

 ## Mini dictionary

-* xAPI - the core protocol used to manipulate the video system, such as making calls, adjusting volume etc
+* **xAPI** - the core protocol used to manipulate the video system, such as making calls, adjusting volume etc
-* Macros - snippets of JavaScript code that customers can write that runs on the video system itself
+* **Macros** - snippets of JavaScript code that customers can write that runs on the video system itself
-* jsxapi - JavaScript SDK for the xAPI, open source and available for eg Node.js
+* **jsxapi** - JavaScript SDK for the xAPI, open source and available for eg Node.js
-* Cloud xAPI - RESTful xAPI access for cloud registered devices
+* **Cloud xAPI** - RESTful xAPI access for cloud registered devices
-* Video device web interface - a web admin interface on the video endpoint that lets you configure it
+* **Web interface** - a web admin interface on the video endpoint that lets you configure it
-* User interface extensions - panels, buttons and widgets that can be added to the user interface of the video device to allow user to control lights, blinds, make speed dials etc
+* **User interface extensions** - panels, buttons and widgets that can be added to the user interface of the video device to allow user to control lights, blinds, make speed dials etc
-* In-room controls - the previous name for User interface extensions
-* Web apps - web pages running on the newer Webex devices with the Chromium web engine
+* **Web apps** - web pages running on the newer Webex devices with the Chromium web engine
-* xAPI over web socket - web browsers etc can speak directly to the xAPI over web socket, if it knows the username and password for the video system
+* **xAPI over web socket** - web browsers etc can speak directly to the xAPI over web socket, if it knows the username and password for the video system
-* Bot apis - rest apis and web hooks for sending/receiving bot messages on Webex Teams
+* **Bot apis** - rest apis and web hooks for sending/receiving bot messages on Webex Teams

 For each integration type, you can read:
 - How it works